 Winter is coming and the comfort meals are making an appearance.
 These types of meals are great for batch cooking and also for leftovers for lunches at work.

-Casseroles are a great way to get lots of speed foods into your meals during the winter when we just don’t fancy salads.
-There are loads of speed vegetables you can add, you are not just restricted to the ones we include in our recipes so feel free to add any extras you like.
+Casseroles are a great way to get lots of vegetables into your meals.
+There are loads of different vegetables you can add, you are not just restricted to the ones we include in our recipes so feel free to add any extras you like.

 Some recommended items from our kitchen for this dish…